 • Six applications were received by the close of the application period, totaling \$2.9 million (\$15 million available).
-Distribution of funds is scheduled for April 30, 2021.
+Review and clarification of application materials is being sought now.
 MDH plans on issuing another solicitation to ensure that all funds are distributed.